 To begin with, Supervisory control and data acquisition (SCADA) is an amalgamation of software and hardware elements which allows industrial organisations to:

-- You can monitor, gather, and real-time process data.
+- Monitor, gather, and process real-time data

 Why are SCADA Systems crucial in an industrial organisation?

-Now, who exactly uses SCADA?
+Who uses SCADA?

 - Food and beverage